ESA-APEx/apex_documentation/propagation/usecases.md

 additional assistance in making the data processing pipeline APEx-compliant, the [APEx Algorithm Porting](porting.md) service is available to provide further support.
 :::

+### Examples

+* The project has developed an openEO processing graph or CWL workflow to generate a new air quality index.
+So far, the testing and validation of this workflow have been carried out over a limited geographical area, and the project now aims to generate the index at the country level.
+* The project has discovered an algorithm in the APEx Algorithm Catalogue for generating a new air quality index and aims to execute this algorithm on all historical data for the entire continent of Europe.

 ### Solution